kshitizShri929/Bash-Scripting-Programming/Document.md

 ## Pre-requisites:

-A running version of Linux with access to the command line. you can use any version of Linux.
+A running version of Linux with access to the command line.
+You can use any version of Linux.

 ```PRETTY_NAME="Ubuntu 22.04.3 LTS"
 NAME="Ubuntu"